RD&M – Research Data & Methods

-The Research Data & Methods team conducts interdisciplinary research on and with new types of data, such as digital traces from social media.
-With this expertise, the team creates consulting and training materials for researchers at CAIS on topics related to research methods, data, tools, and open science.
+The Research Data & Methods team conducts interdisciplinary research on and with new types of data, for example digital traces from social media.
+Drawing on this expertise, the team develops consulting and training materials for researchers at CAIS on topics related to research methods, data, tools, and open science.

-Study planning, data collection and analysis, but also the publication of results and the archiving of research data – all this is part of the process of typical empirical research projects.
-In the Research Data & Methods team, various resources are collected and created to support researchers at CAIS in each of these steps.
-Based on the needs of the researchers, information on methods, data and tools is compiled, consultations are held and training sessions are organized.
-A particular focus is on study planning and data collection as well as the publication of results and data.
+Study design, data collection and analysis, as well as the publication of results and the archiving of research data are all part of the workflow of typical empirical research projects.
+The Research Data & Methods team creates and collects resources and provides services to support researchers at CAIS at each of these stages.
+Based on the needs of the researchers, the team compiles information on methods, data, and tools, provides consultations, and organizes training sessions.
+The team also conducts its own research in the field of digital data and methods.

 read more

-The members of the Research Data & Methods team use combinations of different methods for their own research work and, in addition to traditional data (e.g., from surveys or interviews), also use new types of data, such as network or trace data from social media.
-The team also conducts research on meta-scientific topics, such as theories and methods for dealing with digital behavioral data, open science, and the specific motivations, practices, and needs of researchers in the context of digitization research.
+The members of the Research Data & Methods team use combinations of different methods in their own research and work not only with traditional data (e.g., from surveys or interviews) but also with novel types of data, such as network or trace data from online platforms (e.g., social media).
+The team also conducts research on meta-scientific topics, including theories and methods for handling digital behavioral data, open science, and the specific motivations, practices, and needs of researchers in the context of digitalization studies.
+The team has an interdisciplinary background in psychology, sociology, communication studies, and political science.

 News